Keyer filter controls in Motion

 Click the disclosure triangle in the Color Selection row to reveal controls for adjusting the tolerance (core transparency) and softness (edge transparency) in the chroma and luma channels of the keyed region.
-Which controls are adjustable depends on the Graph mode (Scrub Boxes or Manual) you select in this group of controls.
+Available controls vary depending on the Graph mode (Scrub Boxes or Manual) you select.

 These controls are meant to be used after you begin creating a key using automatic sampling or the Sample Color and Edges tools.
 (However, you can skip those tools and create a key using the Color Selection controls in Manual mode.)
 The graphical Chroma and Luma controls in the Color Selection group provide a detailed way of refining the range of hue, saturation, and image lightness that define the keyed matte.

 Before you adjust these controls, the graphs in the Chroma and Luma controls represent ranges of color and luma in the image that have been automatically and manually sampled (using the Refine Key tools and the Strength slider).

 The Color Selection group contains the following controls:

 Graph: Two buttons to set how the adjustable graphs in the Chroma and Luma controls are used to fine-tune a key:

 Scrub Boxes: When selected, this button limits the Chroma and Luma controls to adjusting softness (edge transparency) in the matte you’re creating.
 In Scrub Boxes mode, you cannot manually adjust tolerance (core transparency), which is determined by the Keyer filter’s automatic sampling, plus any Sample Color selection boxes you’ve added in the canvas.
 To increase matte tolerance, add more Sample Color selection boxes or adjust the Strength slider.)